Q: What is Roto

 plastic powder is put into a metal mold.
 The mold is then

-placed inside an oven and rotated on it's vertical & horizontal
+placed inside an oven and rotated on it's vertical &

-the mold forming the shape of the hull.
+inside of the mold forming the shape of the hull.

 Q: Why is Roto Casting better?